Don't miss a story

 “We feel in the long term we’re only going to be protected if we have regional wildfire prevention,” said Sue Piper, president of the Oakland Firesafe Council, who lost her home in the ‘91 Firestorm.
 “The fires we’re recently seeing make that case— we’ve never seen fires that have covered across five counties at one time.”

 Correction: This story previously suggested that the Oakland Firesafe Council was formed soon after 1991 Firestorm.
 It was formed in 2014.
 We previously described the tools used by AirNow to track air quality in Oakland as “sensors”; they are monitors.
-We also misspelled the last name of Jerri Randrup.
+We misspelled the last name of Jerri Randrup.
+And we said there are sirens along the 880 corridor in the Oakland hills; the sirens were installed along the 880 and in the hills.